NuSTAR: Detectors

 Each focusing optic has its own focal plane module, consisting of a solid state cadmium zinc telluride (CdZnTe) pixel detector surrounded by a cesium iodide (CsI) anti-coincidence shield.
 One detector unit — or focal plane — comprises four (two-by-two) detectors, manufactured by eV Products.
 Each detector is a rectangular crystal of dimension 20 × 20 mm and thickness ~2 mm that have been gridded into 32 × 32 × 0.6 mm pixels (each pixel subtending 12.3 arcseconds) and provides a total of 12 arcminutes field of view (FoV) for each focal plane module.

 The cadmium zinc telluride (CdZnTe) detectors are state of the art room temperature semiconductors that are very efficient at turning high energy photons into electrons.
 The electrons are digitally recorded using custom application-specific integrated circuits (ASICs) designed by the NuSTAR California Institute of Technology (CalTech) Focal Plane Team.
 Each pixel has an independent discriminator and individual X-ray interactions trigger the readout process.
 On-board processors, one for each telescope, identify the row and column with the largest pulse height and read out pulse height information from this pixel as well as its eight neighbors.
 The event time is recorded to an accuracy of 2 μs relative to the on-board clock.
 The event location, energy, and depth of interaction in the detector are computed from the nine-pixel signals.

 The focal planes are shielded by cesium iodide (CsI) crystals that surround the detector housings.
 The crystal shields, grown by Saint-Gobain, register high energy photons and cosmic rays which cross the focal plane from directions other than the along the NuSTAR optical axis.
 Such events are the primary background for NuSTAR and must be properly identified and subtracted in order to identify high energy photons from cosmic sources.
 The NuSTAR active shielding ensures that any CZT detector event coincident with an active shield event is ignored.

 Major scientific results

-NuSTAR has demonstrated its versatility, opening the way to many new discoveries in a wide variety of areas of astrophysical research since its launch.
+NuSTAR has made many discoveries in a wide variety of areas of astrophysical research since its launch.